This post was contributed by guest blogger Sarah Schmidt, a Marie Curie Fellow at The Sainsbury Laboratory.

 4) Blog - Hone your writing skills

 Take the DIY approach and start a blog.
 Stellar talents like Ed Yong jumpstarted their science writing career by blogging.
-Writing a blog is not only a great form of scientific outreach.
-It helps you to hone your writing skills and make a name for yourself.
+Writing a blog is not only a great form of scientific outreach, it also helps you to hone your writing skills and make a name for yourself.
 Pick a topic that is close to your heart, set up a blog using a site like WordPress and start writing.
 Grow your audience by advertising your blog on social media and by engaging with other science bloggers.

 If you don’t have time to maintain your own blog, you can probably write for your institute’s blog.
 The Wellcome Trust blog or the John Innes Student Voice are two examples.
 Many blogs like Plant Science today, Soapbox Science (hosted by Nature), and Addgene are open to guest contributions.